Audace/audace.github.io/_posts/2016-04-05-Rejection-Sucks.md

 comments: true
 ---

-Today SolutionLoft, the startup I’m working on, was not chosen as a recipient for the Wharton Venture Award – a $10k equity-free grant to work on an idea during the summer.
-And in short, rejection fucking sucks.
+Today [SolutionLoft](http://www.solutionloft.com), the startup I’m working on, was not chosen as a recipient for the Wharton Venture Award – a $10k equity-free grant to work on an idea during the summer.
+And in short, **rejection fucking sucks**.
 Yes, mom, I’m sorry for dropping the f-bomb… but it’s true, especially when it’s the rejection of something you’ve poured so much blood, sweat and tears into.
 But there’s a way to make it easier and more productive.
 The basic ingredients are a decision tree, preparation, and discipline.

 <!--more-->